ECHO Technology Guide

 Teams joining ECHO from the same location should use a high-quality speakerphone.

 If you are having trouble seeing or hearing when you log into the ECHO, check your camera and microphone settings.
-Verify that the correct camera and audio settings are active by clicking the “gear” icon in the upper right-hand corner of the app.

 If problems continue, contact us at ECHO-IT@ohsu.edu.